IzhaanK/Player-Value-Prediction-ML/README.md

 **Project Description:**

-As a dedicated data scientist, I ventured into the world of sports analytics with three diverse projects, blending machine learning, exploratory data analysis, and a bit of fun comparison between two football legends.
-Here’s a glimpse into each of these exciting projects:
+As a football enthusiast, I worked on three unique projects that combine machine learning, exploratory data analysis and player comparison to gain deeper insights into the world of football.
+These projects aim to provide data-driven solutions for player valuation, performance comparison and exploratory analysis.

 ### 1. **Player Market Value Prediction:**
 In this project, I developed a machine learning model to predict football players' market values based on various performance metrics and attributes.
 Using advanced regression algorithms like Random Forest and XGBoost, I built a robust system that evaluates player attributes to estimate their market worth with high accuracy.